Kequc/fake-data-builder/readme.md

 // }
 ```

-We are also able to use overrides when using the builder.

 This dataset can be as deeply nested as needed and all methods, that are passed as values will be run.
 This is why the `name` and `job` parameters from our user example are pointed at methods found in the [faker](https://www.npmjs.com/package/@faker-js/faker) library.
+We are able to define overrides when using the builder.

 # Helpers